|Nutritional Guidelines (per serving)|

 - 1/4 teaspoon black pepper

-Add the toasted hazelnuts, sesame seeds, coriander seeds and cumin seeds to a food processor and pulse for 2-4 minutes.
+Add the toasted hazelnuts, sesame seeds, coriander seeds and cumin seeds to a food processor and pulse for 2 to 4 minutes.
 You want the ingredients to break down into very small pieces but not to turn into a paste.
 You can also do this by hand in a mortar and pestle.

 Store in an air tight container.